 You might also like:

-Mattresses: There are three best months to buy a mattress, and one of them is February.
-The other two are May and September.
+The three best months to buy a mattress are February, May, and September.

 You might also like:

-Bicycles: Prices for bicycles tend to be best in the fall, September-October.
-However, in spring new model bikes will be arriving in store, so you might find closeout prices on last year’s models for anything from a tyke’s bike to an electric two-wheeler.
+Prices for bicycles tend to be best in the fall, September-October.
+However, new model bikes will be arriving in stores soon, so you might find closeout prices on last year’s models for anything from a tyke’s bike to an electric two-wheeler.
 Or, maybe a good deal on a used bike that someone is selling to trade up.
-You might want to check out the Seattle Bike & Outdoor Show.
+You might want to check out the Seattle Bike & Outdoor Show (postponed for 2021).

 New products to buy in February